-I’d like to share with you some techniques for working with non sulfurated plasticine clay.
+I want to share with you some techniques for working with non-sulfurated plasticine clay.
 It doesn't have sulfur.
-So “NSP”, the S stands for sulfur.
-The whole idea is that you want to avoid sulphur being a part of your working process because it's a chemical that doesn't cooperate very well with silicone.
+So "NSP," the S stands for sulfur.
+The whole idea is that you want to avoid sulfur being a part of your working process because it's a chemical that doesn't cooperate very well with silicone.

 Section 1: Clay Press

 One technique is making a clay press.
-This is an example of taking a silicone negative and dumping some molten clay into a mold and brushing it around.
+A clay press is a process of taking a silicone negative and dumping some molten clay into a mold, and brushing it around.
 You can get all kinds of details out of the mold.
 Since it's kind of waxy, the thinner parts cool relatively quickly.
-You can keep dumping molten clay and building up thick layers of of clay to get a rather thick clay wall.
+You can keep dumping molten clay and building up thick layers of clay to get a thick clay wall.
 Don't use a good brush, by the way.
 Use one of those cheap $1 brushes that you get at the hardware store.
-They call them “chip brushes”.
-You can sort of pile in a good portion of clay and then just slush it around.
-This is called a “slush mold”.
-So you're sloshing around the material until it starts to cool and thicken and then you'll have enough that's cooled, so that you can pull it out of your mold.
-Then you’ll have your clay press.
+They call them "chip brushes."
+You can sort of pile in a good portion of clay and then slush it around.
+This process is called a "slush mold."
+So you're sloshing around the material until it starts to cool and thicken, and then you'll have enough that's cooled so that you can pull it out of your mold.
+Then you'll have your clay press.

 Section 2: Blocked in Sculpture

-So what I’ve done here is I’ve sculpted together a couple of likenesses of using this clay press idea.
-Making a sculpture of this Janus idea.
-This is the Roman god that has two faces on either side of one head.
+So what I've done here is I've sculpted together a couple of likenesses using this clay press idea - making a sculpture of this Janus idea.
+Janus is the Roman god that has two faces on either side of one head.
 Throughout this process, you'll notice that there's a lot of heating up of the clay and shaping it with heat.
-But once it cools then it carves really well so you can use a lot of carving tools.
-A good idea is to put a sculpture on a lazy-susan.
+But once it cools, it carves well so that you can use a lot of carving tools.
+It's a good idea to put a sculpture on a lazy-susan.
 So you screw a lazy-susan into a base of some kind.
 Then you can turn your sculpture around really quickly.

 Section 3: Lazy-Susan

-This is a stand for making sculpture.
+A Lazy-Susan is a stand for making sculpture.
 It's a board that I found lying around.
-This is a lazy-susan.
-It's a pretty good-sized one.
 You can get these at the hardware store.
-You basically just screw these to the bottom of the board and it'll move around.
-It's a good idea to seal the end-grain with the polyurethane or product called the polycrylic.
+You screw these to the bottom of the board, and it'll move around.
+It's a good idea to seal the end-grain with polyurethane or a product called "polycrylic."
 Polycrylic is a water-based sealer.
 Sealing the board will help to keep it from warping.
-You can see there’s a slight warpage there.
-If the board warps after you attach the lazy-susan then the thing could be misaligned and the mechanisms could have some difficulty moving.
-Having one of these makes it very easy to move your sculpture around.
-It's also good after you have your sculpture on here, you can do some mold making.
-If your piece is on here and you're trying to make a mold of your sculpture, having this on a lazy Susan helps to rotate your piece and it's a lot easier to work with.
-So it’s very helpful.
+You can see there's some slight warpage there.
+If the board warps after you attach the lazy-susan, then the thing could be misaligned, and the mechanisms could have some difficulty moving.
+Having one of these makes it very easy to transfer your sculpture around.
+It's also right after you have your sculpture on here, you can do some mold making.
+If your piece is on here and you're trying to make a mold of your sculpture, having this on a lazy Susan helps to rotate your sculpture, and it's a lot easier to work with.
+So it's very helpful.

 Section 4: Structural Aspects of NSP Clay

-This is the part where I thought the neck wasn't really looking so good.
+Here is the part where I thought the neck wasn't looking so good.
 I tried to chop out a large portion of the neck.
 I realized that since I made the sculpture hollow that I created a large hole that I had to deal with.
-One of the advantages here was that since the clay can be built up structurally, you can build walls with it and it'll retain its structure pretty well.
+One of the advantages here was that since the clay can be built up structurally, you can build walls with it, and it'll retain its structure pretty well.

 Section 5: Why Crosshatching?

 Right now, I'm raking down the sculpture to try and make everything a little bit more rounded looking in appearance.
 So, the best way to sculpt with this material is to sculpt everything to look like you shaved it down with the fork.
-Some people actually use forks to sculpt with this material.
-I have these these finger covers that I bought from Amazon.
-I think you can also get them at Staples or an office supply store.
-When your sculpting with warm plasticine you immediately have this rounded sort of scraped over look.
-The whole point of scraping down the sculpture is that you’re cross hatching as you go.
-The importance of cross-hatching is that you get more of a biological or a smoother look as you work your way up to the final details.
-There I was using a heat gun to try and melt down some areas that needed to be reworked.
-This clay works very well if you if you heat it up.
-In the background, I have a toaster oven, a microwave and I'm also using a heat gun.
-So if I want to heat the clay up really quickly I'll use the microwave.
+Some people use forks to sculpt with this material.
+I have these finger covers that I bought from Amazon.
+I think you can also get them at Staples or any office supply store.
+When your sculpting with warm plasticine, you immediately have this rounded sort of scraped-over look.
+The whole point of scraping down the sculpture is that you're crosshatching as you go.
+Crosshatching is essential because you get more of a biological or a smoother look as you work your way up to the final details.
+There I was using a heat gun to melt down some areas that needed to be reworked.
+This clay works very well if you heat it.
+I have a toaster oven in the background, a microwave, and I'm also using a heat gun.
+So if I want to heat the clay quickly, I'll use the microwave.
 But then I also have a pile of clay going in a toaster oven on the warm setting.
-I'm always keeping it kind of warm because I want the ability to model on some clay so that I can work with it immediately.
+I'm always keeping it kind of warm because I want the ability to model on some clay to work with it immediately.

 Section 6: Other Aspects

-In a few spots I'm starting to work in some detail.
-If a piece of clay is been sitting on the model for a while, it's cooled off and I need it to be pliable again, then I'll take the heat gun and I'll blast it with a heat gun.
+In a few spots, I'm starting to work in some detail.
+If a piece of clay has been sitting on the model for a while, it's cooled off, and I need it to be pliable again, then I'll take the heat gun, and I'll blast it with a heat gun.
 What's Happening here is I'm interested in changing the structure of the face.
 I wanted to give the sculpture a Quasimodo appearance.
-What that basically means is I wanted to take the eye socket and move it down a little bit.
-I wanted to get the motion of the sculpture to sway a little bit from one side of the head to the next.
+What that means is I wanted to take the eye socket and move it down a little bit.
+I wanted to get the sculpture's direction to sway a little bit from one side of the head to the next.
 I thought I would give it an eerie quality.
-What I did was I just cut out that part of the eye and I wanted to see what would happen if I just moved it down.
+What I did was I just cut out that part of the eye, and I wanted to see what would happen if I just moved it down.
 You can see that the beauty of this clay is that you can cut out a portion of the sculpture and then displace it a little bit and then resculpt it.
-It's example of how versatile this material is.
-So I'm rotating it a little bit to give you an idea of how this can have an impact on your design.
+It's an example of how versatile this material is.
+So I'm rotating it a little bit to give you an idea of how this can impact your design.

 Section 7: Sculpture Tools

 You'll notice that I use homemade tools.
-I'll make a lot of my own tools.
+I'll make a lot of my tools.
 One of the tools that I make is made from scrub brushes and ballpoint pens.
-I took apart a ballpoint pen then I fill the empty spaces with brushes from from a scrub brush.
-So you know, you go to the hardware store or wherever you are and you might think “that might make a good tool for this or a good tool for that” and that's how artists think and that's how you get different results.
+I took apart a ballpoint pen then I fill the empty spaces with bristles from a scrub brush.
+So you know, you go to the hardware store or wherever you are, and you might think, "that might make a good tool for this or a good tool for that," and that's how artists think, and that's how you get different results.

 Section 8: Details and Texture

-Here I'm showing you a little bit about heating up the sculpture and then using that crazy wire brush to add some texture.
-I was interested in the Boris Karloff “mummy” makeup.
+Here I'm showing you a little bit about heating the sculpture and then using that crazy wire brush to add some texture.
+I was interested in the Boris Karloff "mummy" makeup.
 I think Jack Pierce did that.
-The idea here is that I'm trying to just give it sort of a crepe paper texture and so I rough it a lot and then I gradually start to make the wrinkles a little more defined with more and more subtle brushings of lighter and lighter brushes.
-Spraying with that denatured alcohol is kind of helpful there.
+The idea here is that I'm trying to give it sort of a crepe paper texture, and so I rough it a lot, and then I gradually start to make the wrinkles a little more defined with more and more subtle brushings of lighter and lighter brushes.
+Spraying with that denatured alcohol is helpful there.
 I added a hexagonal shape at the bottom.
-One of my ideas was that I was thinking I might make many castings of this sculpture and make sort of a Buckminster Fuller, “buckyball” out of these castings.
-A “buckyball” is kind of like a soccer ball.
+One of my ideas was that I thought I might make many castings of this sculpture and make sort of a Buckminster Fuller "buckyball" out of these castings.
+A "buckyball" is like a soccer ball.
 These are some of the ways I use this clay.
-You can research other sculptors that the use this material. it's a great material and you should check it out.
+You can research other sculptors that use this material. it's a great material, and you should check it out.
 It's called Chavant NSP.